wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 function is very similar to the one for eviction in L1 and non-L1 inclusive caches.
 This method is only called in two places: `handleGetS()` and `handleGetX()`, when the access incurs a directory miss.
-At the beginning, the method allocates an MSHR entry for the `GETS` or `GETX` event that caused the miss, if the event is not not already in the MSHR.
+At the beginning, the method allocates an MSHR entry for the `GetS` or `GetX` event that caused the miss, if the event is not not already in the MSHR.
 Otherwise, the method checks whether the event is still the front entry of the MSHR register.
 Despite the fact that the event must be at the front entry of the MSHR register when it is retried or received